 You’ve finally got your new home.
 Congratulations!
 You’ve made the down payment, gotten the keys, gotten your belongings moved in and now it finally hits you just how much empty space you have to fill.

 Furnishing a new home can be a joy.
 It can also be expensive, especially after you’ve spent so much on the house itself.
 How do you furnish your new home without breaking the bank?

 Before you even move in, walk through the house and take some time to visualize how you’d like your home to look.
 Visit each room, with your partner if you have one, and spent about 10 minutes in each room visualizing how you’d like it to look.

-While you’re visualizing, bring a notepad.
+While you’re visualizing, bring a notepad and make a "furnishing new home" checklist.
 List out the type of furniture you’d like to have in order to get each room looking the way you’d like, as well as smaller items.
 If you have a tablet computer with an Internet connection, you might even want search for images of the type of furniture you’d like to have.

 Make a Budget

 After you’ve gone through the rooms in your house and figured out what you’d like them to look like, it’s time to make your dreams mesh with reality.
 Start by pricing out all the items you’d like to buy, then total up the amount.

 You might be tempted to low ball your estimate, especially once you start to realize how expensive this is going to get.
 Ignore that feeling—you’re setting up a goal right now.
 You’ll have plenty of chances to save money in the future.